-Update your figures using the IRS Data Retrieval tool via FAFSA on the web once your tax returns are filed:
+Use the IRS Data Retrieval tool via FAFSA on the web if you filed taxes.

 NOTE: Not using the IRS Data Retrieval tool will result in you needing to submit an IRS Tax Transcript to verify your tax information.
 Do not submit Federal IRS tax forms (1040s) to our office.

-Your name, social security number and birth date should be exactly the same on your California Dream Act application as on your UC Application.
+Your name and birth date should be exactly the same on your California Dream Act application as on your UC Application.

 Important: Do not send any transcripts until after you have received an offer of admission.
 Please do not send any other documents or other information to UC San Diego, unless requested.
 If we need more information, we will contact you directly by email.